creationix/jack/classes.md

 ## "clear"

-Remove all keys and values from map
+Remove all keys and values from map.
+Return self.

 ## "keys"